List of Super Bowl broadcasters

-The following is a list of Super Bowl broadcasters, that is, all of the national American television and radio networks and sports announcers that have broadcast the first four AFL-NFL World Championship Games and thereafter the championship games of the National Football League.
-It does not include any announcers who may have appeared on local radio broadcasts produced by the participating teams' flagship stations.
+The following is a list of Super Bowl broadcasters, encompassing all national American television and radio networks, as well as sports announcers who have covered the first four AFL-NFL World Championship Games and subsequent championship games of the National Football League.
+It excludes announcers who may have appeared on local radio broadcasts produced by participating teams' flagship stations.

-Super Bowl I is the only Super Bowl to have been broadcast in the U.S. by two networks simultaneously.
-At the time, NBC held the rights to nationally televise AFL games while CBS had the rights to broadcast NFL games.
-Both networks were allowed to cover the game, and each network used its own announcers, but NBC was only allowed to use the CBS feed instead of producing its own.
-Beginning with Super Bowl II, NBC televised the game in even years and CBS in odd years.
-This annual rotation between the two networks continued through the 1970 AFL–NFL merger when NBC was given the rights to televise AFC games and CBS winning the rights to broadcast NFC games.
-Although ABC began broadcasting Monday Night Football in 1970, it was not added to the Super Bowl rotation until Super Bowl XIX, played in January 1985.
-ABC, CBS and NBC then continued to rotate the Super Bowl until 1994, when Fox replaced CBS as the NFC broadcaster.
-CBS then took NBC's place in the rotation after the former replaced the later as the AFC broadcaster in 1998.
-As a result of new contracts signed in 2006, with NBC taking over Sunday Night Football from ESPN, and Monday Night Football moving from ABC to ESPN, NBC took ABC's place in the Super Bowl rotation.
-The rotation between CBS, Fox, and NBC will continue until the new contracts that will take effect starting in 2024, allowing ABC to return and starting a four-network rotation.
+Super Bowl I stands out as the only Super Bowl simultaneously broadcast in the U.S. by two different networks.
+At the time, NBC held the rights to nationally televise AFL games, while CBS had the rights for NFL games.
+Both networks covered the game using their own announcers, but NBC could only use the CBS feed instead of producing its own.
+Starting with Super Bowl II, NBC televised even years, and CBS odd years.
+This rotation continued through the 1970 AFL–NFL merger, when NBC gained the rights to televise AFC games, and CBS to broadcast NFC games.
+Despite ABC broadcasting Monday Night Football in 1970, it joined the Super Bowl rotation only from Super Bowl XIX, in January 1985.
+ABC, CBS, and NBC then continued to rotate the Super Bowl until 1994, when Fox replaced CBS as the NFC broadcaster.
+CBS then assumed NBC's place in the rotation after CBS replaced NBC as the AFC broadcaster in 1998.
+Due to new contracts signed in 2006, NBC took over Sunday Night Football from ESPN, took ABC's place in the Super Bowl rotation, and Monday Night Football moved from ABC to ESPN.
+It continued until new contracts took effect in 2024, allowing not only ABC to return and initiate a four-network rotation but also ESPN to air their first two Super Bowls.